Accommodating, Toric, and Multifocal IOLs in Chesapeake

 Discussed as potential disadvantages above, with multifocal IOLs the patient may not have perfect intermediate vision and about one fourth of patients notice glare and haloes around lights at night.
 With accommodating IOLs (also discussed above), there is a chance that the lens won’t heal in the absolute correct spot, so there can be some loss of quality in distance or up close vision.

 "I have been a patient at Southside Eye Care for over 30 years and have received excellent care.
-They are very thorough and care about my overall health as it pertains to my eye health."- D.S.
+They are very thorough and care about my overall health as it pertains to my eye health."

 Are Multifocal And Accommodating IOLs Considered Safe?